cme212/course/README.md

 # CME212
 [Syllabus](https://github.com/cme212/course/blob/master/syllabus.md)

+## Final Exam Date
+For Winter quarter 2020, the registrar has the
+CME 212 final exam scheduled to take place from 3:30 P.M. to 6:30 P.M.
+on Friday March 22nd.
+We will plan to make the exam accessible on Canvas on Tuesday March 19th at 6:30 P.M., giving you a 72 hour window in which you can start the exam.
+However, the exam itself is timed, and once you open it you will have three hours to complete it.
+There will be no office hours scheduled during this week, and the final exam must be completed on your own.
+You may not collaborate on the exam or discuss the exam with any Stanford affiliate or anyone outside the institution.
+The only resources you may access during the exam are the full set of course notes, and in addition reference documentation such as [cppreference.com](https://en.cppreference.com/w/); you are not allowed to use online search engines to query for information, nor are you allowed to use sites such as StackOverflow.

 ## Schedule
 If the there isn't a link for a lecture, you can find the lecture notes on Canvas.
 ### Week 0